joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 thing as my own Turing machine did.
 Every change to the input row is the same, every state update is the same, and every move left or right is the same.
 I try running the machine on many different inputs and every time I run it, it behaves exactly the same as the machine I built did.
-In fact, I choose some large number $$N$$, and try every possible input with $$N$$ bits or fewer, and the machine behaves exactly as my machine does every single time.

 Then I set up some input to simulate the experience of sitting in an armchair drinking a cup of tea, and press the "START" button on the machine on the